 While teaching, I started freelancing, writing editorials, book reviews, and articles.
 I even did a stint once a month for two years as a contributing editor at the CBS affiliate where I delivered my three minute “Parting Shot” on local politics and culture.
 I stopped speaking my mind when a viewer threatened to firebomb my house—I’d made the bad mistake of saying something negative about Alabama football, something ridiculous like if we spent as much money on education as we did on football, we might not be grappling with so many social ills in our state.

 Around the time my son, Clint, started to walk, I transitioned from teaching into marketing, becoming a publicist, and then, later, I became the editor of a city magazine, Birmingham Home and Garden, for several years.
-After Frances (now eight) was born, I started working from home, freelancing full time.
+After Frances (now 11) was born, I started working from home, freelancing full time.

 Where did you grow up?